egoryupatov/YouTubeSearch/README.md

 Hello!
-This is one of the simple applications I developed as a part of test assignment.
+This is one of the simple applications I developed a test assignment.

 Please keep in mind that while working on test assignment I strictly follow the app requirements